13th Light Tank Brigade: Interlude

-The corps headquarters was disbanded in late December and the brigade became an independent unit under direct army control.
-Near Boboshino, from 23 December, the brigade conducted intensive training, preparing for the breakthrough of the Mannerheim Line.
-Soviet tank tactics fundamentally changed: instead of racing ahead of the infantry and exposing themselves to be picked off at close range by grenades and Molotov cocktails while crossing trenches, tanks were now to be positioned in front of the Finnish trenches beyond small arms range and systematically demolish the defensive positions with their guns.
+The corps headquarters was disbanded in late December and the brigade became an independent unit under direct 7th Army control.
+Near Bobochino, from 23 December, the brigade conducted intensive training, preparing for the breakthrough of the Mannerheim Line.
+Soviet tank tactics fundamentally changed: instead of racing ahead of the infantry and exposing themselves to being picked off at close range by grenades and Molotov cocktails while crossing trenches, tanks were now to be positioned in front of the Finnish trenches beyond small arms range and systematically demolish the defensive positions with their guns.
 They were only to cross trenches under the cover of other tanks to keep the heads of the defenders down.

 Picked crews were sent to inform the infantrymen about operations with tanks.
 Spurs for their tank tracks were produced to increase the cross-country mobility of the BT-7 in winter conditions.
 They practiced firing at dragon's teeth, finding that a 45 mm armor-piercing shell hit would destroy the obstacle, a method later used in combat, in addition to towing armored sleds carrying infantrymen to resolve the problem of deep snow slowing down the foot soldiers.
 During this period, there were severe frosts that required a large amount of fuel and lubricants to maintain tanks in operating condition, which necessitated the development of dugouts to heat the tanks.